Sensable/GoReporter/README.md

 ## Disclaimer

-This is the first Go code I ever write.
+This is the first Go code I have ever written.

 ## Example